← Second Opinion Service

 Biopsy results and tissue diagnosis

-Where a biopsy has been done, results are reviewed in context.
+Where a biopsy has been done elsewhere, results are reviewed in context — and the original tissue slides can be obtained and re-examined by histopathologists who specialise in thoracic malignancy at London Bridge Hospital and Guy’s and St Thomas’.
+A second look at the tissue itself, not just the report, occasionally changes the diagnosis or the plan.
 If no tissue diagnosis has been obtained, the options are discussed — including ION robotic bronchoscopy, which can reach and sample nodules deep in the lung without open surgery.

 3